 The family then decided to try and add value to their produce.
 “Oil from rape seed looked like the obvious choice, and we decided to make culinary oil,” said Caroline.
 A simple cold pressing technique is used and a lower yielding, but highly flavoursome oil, is gently extracted from the seeds.
 The residue for the pressing is utilised in a biomass boiler to heat the farmhouse reducing waste and Caroline’s energy costs.

-It’s great to see a company that are utilizing all of their produce and waste to make energy – whether to feed us or to fuel our homes.
-A bottle of Oil of Wight makes a great present to take home for friends and family from a holiday on the Island – a little bit of bottled Isle of Wight sunshine you might say.
+It’s great to see a company that’s utilizing all its produce and waste to make energy – whether to feed us or to fuel our homes.
+A bottle of Oil of Wight rapeseed oil makes a great present to take home for friends and family from a holiday on the Island – a little bit of bottled Isle of Wight sunshine you might say.